 For CVOCs, parent compounds and all theoretical degradation compounds must be assessed if CVOCs are suspected to be present at a site.
 Parent and degradation compounds should be assessed and monitored even if degradation products are not detected or are below screening levels, due to their increasing toxicity and possibility of increase in concentration over time.
 If an assessment of risk is required at the site, the worst case (maximum) concentrations should be used and both parent and degradation products must be assessed.
 The concentrations of each compound, used in the risk assessment, may be from different locations to simulate worst case conditions (i.e., the maximum concentrations may not all be in the same sample).

-If the laboratory reports a non-detectable concentration for a specific parameter, a value of 1⁄2 the Reportable Detection Limit (RDL) should be used as Tool Kit input.
+If the laboratory reports a non-detectable concentration for a specific compound, a value of $\frac{1}{2}$ the RDL should be used as Tool Kit input.

 4.2.3 Upper Confidence Limits